 Skip to content

-How to Enable or Disable Geolocation Access in Chrome browser
+Enable or Disable Location Access to Sites in the Chrome browser

-If you grant to the right ones, then there’s no doubt that location sharing might actually work in your favor.
-However, one shouldn’t look further than the common search queries that most of us use, such as the ‘best cafes nearby’ or ‘the temperature today.’
+If you grant to the right ones, it works in your favor.
+However, the common search queries that most of us ask, such as the ‘best cafes nearby’ or ‘the temperature today’ might need your accurate location to provide tailored results.

-Until and unless the site knows our geographical location, it wouldn’t send curated results.
-In short, if you are asking for tailored-made results sent to you, then turning on the location is the first thing that you should consider doing.
+Until and unless the site knows our geographical location, it won’t send curated results.
+In short, if you are asking for tailored-made results, then turning on the location is the first thing that you should consider doing.
 And this guide shall help you with just that.

 By default, Chrome for Android can use and request location permissions from the website.
 However, you can completely stop the requests or allow/block the individual request.